Custom eLearning Solutions

 Example:

-A compliance module teaches line cooks and supervisors how to monitor critical control points at a fry station.
+Reduce audit, safety, and policy risk while protecting food safety and order accuracy.
 Using photos of the actual equipment, it demonstrates how to verify oil temperatures and the appropriate corrective actions.
 Participants sign an electronic attestation and the records are stored for audit purposes.

 Situational Simulations